mijailmariano/dotfiles/README.md

 ``setup script will:``

-* Create a backup folder to cache existing config files
+* Create a timestamped backup of your existing configurations in ~/.backupConfigs/
 * Install Command Line Tools (if not already installed)
 * Install Homebrew (if not already installed)
-* Install packages from the Brewfile
+* Install packages from your Brewfile (if present)
-* Move the dotfiles repo to ~/.dotfiles (if necessary)
+* Move the dotfiles repository to ~/.dotfiles (if necessary)
-* Create symlinks for the config files
+* Symlink all specified config files and directories from your dotfiles repo
+* Leave any existing configurations not in your dotfiles untouched

+``Notes:``

+* Only configurations present in your dotfiles repo will be symlinked
+* Existing configurations not in your dotfiles (e.g., gh) will remain unchanged
+* Backups of your original configurations can be found in ~/.backupConfigs/[timestamp]/

 _run source ~/.zshrc to apply changes or close and restart the terminal_